 Eggnog may be a holiday favorite, but the festive libation is also a nutritional nightmare.
 Just one (non-alcoholic) cup contains almost 350 calories, 19 grams of fat, and 21 grams of sugar—nearly the recommended amount of sweet stuff for an entire day.
 Instead of sipping on eggnog, Lauren Manganiello, MS, RD, CDN, and a private practice registered dietitian in New York City, recommends choosing champagne because the bubbly stuff has far fewer calories and much less fat.

-Since Champagne is bubbly, it tends to be consumed more slowly than other alcoholic beverages, meaning you likely won’t be tossing back hundreds of empty calories.
-But keep in mind that carbonated beverages can make you bloat a bit—in which case you’ll need this comprehensive guide on How to Stop Belly Bloat Fast.
+Because Champagne is bubbly, it tends to be consumed more slowly than other alcoholic beverages, meaning you likely won't be tossing back hundreds of empty calories.
+But keep in mind that carbonated beverages can make you bloat a bit…

-“As part of an Italian family, we eat meatballs and meat lasagna at Christmas.
-But as a vegetarian, I make a healthier alternative with pulses, AKA lentils” explains Natalie Rizzo, MS, RD.
-For Rizzo, that means making lentil meatballs or a lentil bolognese sauce instead of using meat, which is high in fat.
-“Not only do you cut down on calories and saturated fat by omitting the meat, but you also get a healthy dose of fiber and protein,” she says.
-“Plus, it tastes really good, so meat eaters will even like this healthy swap.”
+"As part of an Italian family, we eat meatballs and meat lasagna at Christmas.
+But as a vegetarian, I make a healthier alternative with pulses, aka lentils" explains Natalie Rizzo, MS, RD.
+For Rizzo, that means making lentil meatballs or a lentil bolognese sauce instead of using meat, which can be high in fat.
+"Not only do you cut down on calories and saturated fat by omitting the meat, but you also get a healthy dose of fiber and protein," she says.
+"Plus, it tastes really good, so meat-eaters will even like this healthy swap."

 "Swap a few candies or desserts for frozen grapes," Moore says.
 "They are a sweet treat and natural source of antioxidants and other polyphenols.
 Since they are frozen, it takes longer to eat them, which may help that sweet tooth pass!"

 Pick the right pie.